Alaska & the Yukon

 Accommodation Name: Denali Bluffs Hotel

 A free day for independent activities.
-A hike along the many wilderness trails might be good fun.
-Also take advantage of several optional outings, including a wildlife tour to seek out grizzly bears, caribou, moose, and Dall sheep; a raft trip down the Nenana River; or a helicopter ride over the park.
-Your Tour Director will have plenty of other suggestions.
+A hike along one of the many wilderness trails might be good fun.
+Take advantage of several exciting optional outings, including a wildlife tour to seek out grizzly bears, caribou, moose, and Dall sheep; a raft trip down the Nenana River; a sled-dog kennel tour, or an exhilarating flightseeing excursion over the park.
+Your Tour Director will have plenty of suggestions.

 Day 12: Denali National Park,Anchorage